Key Security Concerns for Coworking Spaces

 Recently, data breaches and malware attacks have been the prime issue for thousands of companies across the globe.
 Coworking spaces attract different types of individuals.
 Prospering entrepreneurs, corporate clients, and startups typically look for long-term leasing options, while freelancers and one-off members can buy a daily pass and never use your venue again.
 It takes one malicious user to compromise the data of hundreds of members.

 Therefore, it's crucial to be proactive and protect your customer’s devices and data from being hacked.
-For Wi-Fi connection, allocate each user unique credentials and a password.
+For Wi-Fi connection, allocate unique credentials and a password to each user.
 To ensure better protection, you can employ a two-factor authentication.

 You can also go a step further and introduce individualized private Wi-Fi networks.